HMC and underdamped Langevin united in the unadjusted convex smooth case: Results

 From Theorem~\ref{thm:crude}, \cite[Theorem 23]{MonmarcheSplitting} yields Gaussian concentration inequalities for ergodic averages along the trajectory of the chain (see also \cite{Ollivier,Holmes2014} for exponential concentration bounds given a weaker $\mathcal W_1$ contraction).
-This yields non-asymptotic confidence intervals for the MCMC estimators of averages with respect to $\pi_s$ (as mentioned in the introduction, the deterministic bias $\pi_s f - \pi f$ for a given test function $f$ is not discussed in this work).
+This yields non-asymptotic confidence intervals for the MCMC estimators of averages with respect to its biased equilibrium $\tilde\mu$.
 It can also be used to bound the quadratic risk of the estimator.
 However, this result requires the initial condition to satisfies a so-called log-Sobolev inequality.
 We now state a bound on this quadratic risk, based on a direct argument, which only requires a finite second moment for the initial condition.